stefansphtr/secure-audio-converter/STREAMLIT_USER_GUIDE.md

 *Made with 🔥 by Stefan | AI Enthusiast*

 Welcome to the **Secure Audio Converter** web application!
-This comprehensive guide will help you understand how to use the tool effectively, what the settings mean, and best practices for optimal results.
+This comprehensive guide will help you understand how to use the tool effectively for both **video-to-audio** and **audio-to-audio** conversions.

 ## 📖 Table of Contents